Lavender Hill High School

 Lavender Hill High School is a public secondary school located in Lavender Hill in the Cape Flats district of Cape Town, Western Cape, South Africa.

 The school is in one of the more economically-deprived areas of the Western Cape.
-The school features a library, gym, three computer rooms, kitchen, two sports fields and a hall.
-It employees 34 teachers along with 15 support staff in various roles such as administration and cleaning & maintenance.
+The school features a school hall (Fasieg Manie Hall),library, gym, three computer rooms, kitchen, a baseball field, hockey astroturf, rugby field, softball field and stand, soccer astroturf, 2 netball courts, clubhouse, a multi-purpose hall(all shared facilities with Prince George Primary School, Levana Primary School and Hillwood Primary School).
+It employees 37 teachers along with 15 support staff in various roles such as administration and cleaning & maintenance.

 The official languages of the school are Afrikaans and English.
 Students are placed in either Afrikaans or English classes depending on their native tongue.
-The school also offers IsiXhosa as an additional language.